 Encouraged by friends, we bought an empty lot in 2005, and started building.
 We moved in upstairs in 2007.
 After a rest break, we completed the apartment downstairs and started renting in 2010.

 When we started, we just knew that we wanted to treat people the way we would want to be treated ourselves.
 We didn’t want to nickel and dime people with add-on charges or leave them to fend for themselves with cast-off utensils in the kitchen that weren’t good enough for us.
 We wanted our place to be relaxing and feel like home.

 What took us longer to realize was that one of the main things we offered people was advice and orientation.
 At first, we were hesitant to “bother” our guests.
 We quickly came to realize that in a vast park like Yosemite, many, if not most, people need help putting together a plan of action.

-We now think of ourselves not just as offering lodging, but also guides and travel agents with a specialty in Yosemite.
-We commonly field several emails from our guests as they weigh through their options and, when we’re not away ourselves, often sit down over a map and help people plan their visit (now only with proper social distancing, of course).
+We now think of ourselves not just as offering lodging, but also guides and trip planners with a specialty in Yosemite.
+We commonly field many emails from our guests as they weigh through their options and, when we’re not away ourselves, often sit down over a map and help people plan their visit (now only with proper social distancing, of course).